Compliance

 As a means of promoting compliance, the Sharp Group has formulated the Sharp Group Compliance Guidebook, which states defined standards for matters to be observed, matters which are prohibited, and actions to be taken for all executives and employees, and publishes and disseminates this throughout the company.

-Sharp also periodically carries out compliance training (including e-learning) on the Sharp Code of Conduct and material categories of laws and regulations (such as competition laws, anticorruption, and personal information protection).
-In fiscal 2022, the approximately 18,000 who took part in this training included members of Sharp Corporation, affiliated companies in Japan, and the labor union.
-The Sharp Code of Conduct was communicated* to employees at all Sharp overseas bases.
+Sharp also periodically carries out training (including e-learning) on the Sharp Code of Conduct and material categories of laws and regulations (such as competition laws, anticorruption, and personal information protection).
+In fiscal 2023, the approximately 18,000 who took part in this training included members of Sharp Corporation, affiliated companies in Japan, and the labor union.
+The Sharp Code of Conduct was communicated to employees at all Sharp overseas bases.

 Hotline for Compliance Issues